adap/flower/doc/source/ref-changelog.md

 - **Add experimental support for Python 3.12** ([#2565](https://github.com/adap/flower/pull/2565))

+- **Add Vertical FL example** ([#2598](https://github.com/adap/flower/pull/2598))

+  We had many questions about Vertical Federated Learning using Flower, so we decided to add an simple example for it on the [Titanic dataset](https://www.kaggle.com/competitions/titanic/data) alongside a tutorial (in the README).

 - **Support custom** `ClientManager` **in** `start_driver()` ([#2292](https://github.com/adap/flower/pull/2292))

 - **Update REST API to support create and delete nodes** ([#2283](https://github.com/adap/flower/pull/2283))